hritsh/clanker-fm/README.md

 - **ranked list**: most compatible “victims” shown with similarity %, common artists/tracks/genres
 - **mutual bad taste**: if you share questionable habits, clanker will call it out (“you both have terrible taste in experimental hip hop and alternative hip hop”)
 - **shared delusions**: lists the genres you both cling to
-- **db-backed**: powered by vercel postgresql so the database is updated in real-time every time someone signs up
+- **db-backed**: powered by supabase postgresql so the database is updated in real-time every time someone signs up

 <table align="center">
   <tr>